About Varicose and Spider Veins

-Varicose veins may not cause any problems, or they may cause aching pain, throbbing, and discomfort.
+Varicose veins are usually not dangerous, and may not cause any problems, however, they may cause aching pain, throbbing, and discomfort.
 In some cases, varicose veins can lead to more serious health problems.
 These include:

 - Bleeding.
 The skin over the veins becomes thin and easily injured.
 When an injury occurs, there can be significant blood loss.

-- Superficial thrombophlebitis which is a blood clot that forms in a vein just below the skin.
+- Phlebitis.
+A blood clot that forms in a vein just below the skin.
 Symptoms include skin redness; a firm, tender, warm vein; and sometimes pain and swelling.

-- Deep vein thrombosis, which is a blood clot in a deeper vein.
+- Deep vein thrombosis.
+A blood clot that forms in a deeper vein.
 It can cause a “pulling” feeling in the calf, pain, warmth, redness, and swelling.
 However, sometimes it causes no significant symptoms.
 If the blood clot travels to the lungs, it can be fatal.

 Are varicose veins hereditary?

+Many times, yes.
 Heredity is a primary factor in over 80% of varicose vein cases.
-Other contributing factors may include pregnancy, obesity, hormone therapy, standing or sitting for long periods of time and injury.
+Other contributing factors may include pregnancy, obesity, hormone therapy, standing or sitting for long periods of time, and injury.